sainithin2904/Weather_App/README.md

 Setup
 1.Create a WeatherAPI account: Sign up for a free account on WeatherAPI.com to obtain a weather API key. use https://www.weatherapi.com/
-2.Download the Project and keep the File structure same.
+2.Clone the Project and keep the File structure same.
-3.Replace the API key: In the config.json, replace Present with your own weather API key.
+3.Replace the API key In the config.json,
 4.Run the weather.html file

 Working